Get exclusive member benefits & effect social change. Join Today

 Teething rings are also popular options.
 Babies can chew on these to ease the discomfort.
 If you can, chill a teething ring in the refrigerator beforehand.
 This provides pressure on the gums along with a soothing coolness.
 You should never freeze the ring because it can break and possibly choke your infant.

 With time, you should begin to introduce harder foods, like cold fruit and vegetables, to your baby’s diet.
 This is an important milestone that can also alleviate teething discomfort.
-Make sure to stay with the child at all times, so you can monitor their chewing and prevent choking.
+Make sure to stay with the child at all times so you can monitor their chewing and prevent choking.

 If your infant is really having a tough time, you might want to give them infant acetaminophen to relieve discomfort.
 You can also apply a teething gel.
 However, avoid gels that contain choline salicylate and benzocaine.
 These are not safe for infants, since they can reduce the levels of oxygen in the blood.
+Teething gels give only brief, if any, relief.

 There are other supposed remedies out there that should be avoided.
 In fact, such methods can actually harm your baby.
 Never: